 Just hours before delivering her daughter Emma, Heidi delivered the proposal for a pregnancy guide that would help other expectant parents sleep better at night.
 She was a mom on a mission — a mission that was only getting started.

-Dubbed the “pregnancy bible,” What to Expect When You’re Expecting has more than 19 million copies in print.
+Dubbed the “pregnancy bible,” What to Expect When You’re Expecting has more than 22 million copies in print.
 Now in its 5th edition, the book hit a publishing milestone in June of 2015 when it became the longest-running title of all time on The New York Timesbestseller list, a record it still holds.
 USA Today hasnamed it one of the most influential books in a quarter century — also reporting that it is read by 93 percent of women who read a pregnancy book.

-In 2005, Heidi expanded the What to Expect (WTE) brand online with WhatToExpect.com, which currently registers 60% of all U.S. pregnancies and features the #1 rated pregnancy app in the App Store.
-WhatToExpect.com is home to an active and engaged community of more than 20 million moms, with an average of 800,000 new posts each month, a new post every 3 seconds, and the average user visiting 14 times a month.
-The app offers personalized weekly content and videos by Heidi, and she also connects daily with her WTE family through Facebook, IG and Twitter.
-She personally answers questions.
+In 2005, Heidi expanded the What to Expect (WTE) brand online with WhatToExpect.com, which currently registers over 60% of U.S. pregnancies and features the #1 rated pregnancy app in the App Store.
+WhatToExpect.com is home to an active and engaged community of more than 20 million moms, with an average of 800,000 new posts each month, a new post every two seconds, and the average user visiting 14 times a month.
+The app offers personalized weekly content and videos by Heidi, and she also connects daily with her WTE family through Facebook, IG and Twitter where she personally answers questions.

-In 2013 Heidi and her husband Erik joined forces with the USO in Special Delivery, a program that celebrates and supports expectant military moms serving far from family and friends.
-Heidi has hosted over 160 Special Delivery baby showers — complete with lunch, games, gifts, a Q&A and lots of hugs — for over 30,000 military moms, both active duty and spouses, around the world, from Germany to Japan, Korea to Guam, Texas to Kansas, Alaska to North Carolina.
-Special Delivery Dad’s Edition showers – also hosted by Heidi and featuring dinner, games, gifts, photos and hugs – celebrate military dads-to-be at bases around the world.
-Both the Mom and Dad showers offer parents not only the chance to connect with Heidi but with one another, helping them create vital local networks of friendship and support.
+In 2013 Heidi, Erik and the What to Expect Project teamed with the USO to create Special Delivery, a program that celebrates and supports expectant military moms serving far from family and friends.
+Heidi has hosted more than 200 Special Delivery baby showers — complete with lunch, games, gifts, a Q&A and lots of hugs — for more than 25,000 military moms, both active duty and spouses, around the world, from Germany to Japan, Korea to Guam, Texas to Kansas, Alaska to North Carolina.
+The showers were held virtually during the pandemic, but are now being held in person again.